 Buy less, choose better

-Buy less, choose better & ask, "who made my clothes?" this Fashion Revolution Day.
+Buy less, choose better & ask "Who made my clothes?"
+This Fashion Revolution Day.

 On 24 April 2013, 1133 people were killed when the Rana Plaza factory complex collapsed in Dhaka, Bangladesh.
-Today, people continue to suffer as a direct result of our fashion supply chain.
+Today, people continue to suffer as a direct result of the fashion supply chain.
 In fact, any consumer products’ supply chain.
 Today is Fashion Revolution Day.
 A day dedicated to encouraging consumers to ask “Who made my clothes?”, and with brands encouraged to show transparency by replying.

 We’re championing Fashion Revolution Day by remembering its victims and this week we have shared some stories about where our products are made, and what they are made from over on our Instagram channel.

 We couldn’t be more proud to say that all of our MORI pieces are handcrafted by talented makers in our trusted factories in Turkey, who are passionate about making for us using materials that are kind to people and the planet.

 We use ultra-soft bamboo fibre and organic cotton in our MORI collections.
 Bamboo trees only require natural rainfall and sunlight to grow tall, and need no pesticides.

 Organic cotton seeds are non-genetically engineered and are grown with natural fertilisers.